 Many Fenix flashlights purchased on Fenix-store.com will come with batteries.
-Flashlights That include batteries are all part of our rechargeable lights, these lights include the UC30, UC35, the RC Series rechargeable lights, and many headlamps and bike lights.
+Flashlights that include batteries are all part of our rechargeable lights, these lights include the UC series and the RC series rechargeable lights along with many headlamps and bike lights.
 This is the main reason why some flashlights include batteries and some do not.
 In essence, if the light is rechargeable and is purchased on Fenix-store.com, it will include a battery.

 4. My Fenix UC35 is not charging when I plug it in!
 Why?

 The Fenix UC35 is one of the best rechargeable everyday carry flashlights available.
 The UC35 does not start charging as soon as you plug the light in.
 To start the charging process the light must be off and plugged into a Micro USB cable, once the light has been plugged in you must click the rear tail switch, this will start the charging sequence for the Fenix UC35.
 It's also important to note that the rear tail switch on the UC35 has a dual function.
 A full click on the rear tail switch will turn the light on, as the half press will be a momentary on.

 5. My Fenix HL60R has a turbo of 950 Lumens, but it will only stay on for a certain amount of time then go back down to the high output, why does it do this?

 The Fenix HL60R is rated to last at the total of 48 minutes in the turbo mode, this is accumulated time.
 The HL60R and many other Fenix lights have thermal control protection, so the runtime of the turbo output level is the accumulated time.
 It is good to note that the accumulated runtime can be longer if 18650's with a higher mAh are used.

 6. I just purchased a new Fenix RC40 Flashlight (discontinued; recommended replacement LR80R), but it does not want to turn on, why is this happening with a new flashlight?